top of page

 Compassionate Therapy for Adults in Alberta

-A calm space for adults navigating trauma, burnout, and overwhelm with care rooted in mindful self-compassion.
+A calm space for adults navigating trauma, anxiety, depression, and overwhelm rooted in mindful self-compassion.

 clouds.png